Sleeping somewhere noisy really sucks.

 White noise machines are small and need very little power, so it’s not going to have a big impact on your power bills.

-Yes you can get white noise on youtube, just make sure your phones plugged in!
+Yes, you can get white noise on youtube, just make sure your smartphone is plugged in and careful with your headphones!
 Here’s my favourite.

 If you don’t know what to go for, there’s no rush.
 Leave me your questions in the comment box below and I’ll be able to give you some advice before you jump into buying your own white noise machine.